ktrnka/faq-builder/blog_posts/linux_2014osx.md

 # Failed effort: Wake speed
 On OS X, my Macbook would wake from sleep in about 1 second.
 On Ubuntu, it takes maybe 10 seconds.

-I can see the options in here:
+I can see the options here:
 ```
 > cat /sys/power/mem_sleep
 s2idle [deep]